nashvillefcc/palettepicker/README.md

 This is a project built by members of the [freeCodeCamp Nashville Meetup group](https://www.meetup.com/freeCodeCamp-Nashville/)

-To run this project make sure you have installed `node` and type the following in the terminal:
+To run this project, make sure you have installed `node` and run the following in the terminal:

 > `npm install`

-Then, hit enter.
-This will install all of the node packages needed.
-Once that is complete, type:
+Once the packages have finished installing, run

 > `npm start`

-Then, hit enter.
+from the root directory.

 This will start the app.